Date: Wednesday 21st of June, 2023

 Place: Maria 01 (Address: Lapinlahdenkatu 16, Helsinki, Finland)

-This one day, invite-only, ideas conference brings together European open source business leaders (owners and C-suite) in a time of increased demand and expectations on our industry.
+This one day conference brings together European open source business leaders (owners and C-suite) in a time of increased demand and expectations on our industry.
 Governments and other customers are looking to open technologies to deliver a digital transformation that both secures autonomy and competitiveness.
 For the European open source industry to deliver, however, capacity-building is needed.

 Participants of this ideas conference will be asked two overarching things: